dimatkachuk2607g/portfolio/projects/automation_selenium/README.md

 # Selenium Automation Project With Github Actions test and report automation

-This is a frontend automation project done with Selenium following principles of the POM model to have clean and scalable code.
+This is a frontend automation project built with Selenium following principles of the POM model to have clean and scalable code.

 I have also created a small website to be used for this project, found under projects/basic_website/src.